muhtegaralfikri/nextjs-finance-tracker/README.md

 - Register & log in with email/password
 - Manage multiple wallets (cash, bank, e-wallet, investments)
 - Record income and expenses by category
-- (Planned in Phase 3) View monthly summaries, charts, budgets, and more
+- View monthly summaries & charts
+- Set budgets per category and savings goals

 > This project is designed as a portfolio app and a playground for modern fullstack patterns.